chanderharish1/064b2e4d-e01a-4c29-9eb9-8836259b2a9c/README.md

 - The year level in students.json and student-responses.json is ambiguous and inconsistent.
 - In Progress Report section, The difference in the maximum and minimum rawscore is calculated without considering the evaluation of the date completion.
 - If the date completion is considered then there is a technical debt which needs to be addressed to get more accurate representation of the message in the last line.
+- The GitHub Actions CI integration with Docker Hub is problematic due to authuentication failures using Docker Personal Access Token (PAT).
+I'm currently working on resolving the issue.

 ## Getting Started